HusseinDStudy/new_adopte1etudiant/docs/technical-guides/Design-Patterns.md

 # Software Design Patterns

-This document describes the key software design patterns used in the "AdopteUnEtudiant" project.
+This document describes the key software design patterns used in the `Adopte1Etudiant` project.
 These patterns provide proven solutions to common problems, helping to ensure the codebase is scalable, maintainable, and robust.

 ---